python/devguide/triaging.rst

 Components
 ''''''''''
 What part of Python is affected by the issue.
 This is a multi-select field.
-Setting this properly is somewhat important as certain components lead to an auto-assignment of the issue to the proper people.
+Be aware what component is chosen may cause the issue to be auto-assigned.

 Versions
 ''''''''